BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service: Data specificity

-The above examples represent only the most frequent obfuscation strategies, however the number of possible variants is combinatorial.
-In \ref{section:unmasking} we provide details on our approach to unmasking obfuscated content.
-Interestingly, some common masking techniques can be seen to extend beyond explicit profanities and involve non-vulgar words.
-For instance, there is a notable prevalence of replacing the letter "o" with a zero in certain words.
-This substitution is particularly evident in examples such as "p0lka" (referring to a Polish woman), "p0lska" (Poland), or "r0sja" and "r0sjanie" (Russia and Russians).
-It may suggest that users harbor a negative attitude towards these concepts, perceiving them as offensive or vulgar despite their neutral meanings.
-The intentional substitution of the letter "o" with zero could be an attempt to express disdain or to indirectly convey derogatory sentiments towards these notions.
+While these examples represent the most common obfuscation strategies, there are numerous possible variations.
+Notably, some masking techniques extend beyond explicit profanities to non-vulgar words.
+For instance, there is a prevalence of replacing the letter "o" with a zero in certain words (e.g., "p0lka" for a Polish woman, "p0lska" for Poland, "r0sjanie" for Russians).
+This suggests that users may harbor negative attitudes towards these concepts, perceiving them as offensive or vulgar despite their neutral meanings.